 Sazerac.
 The sazerac is not only unique to New Orleans, it is said to be the world’s very first cocktail!
 Developed by New Orleans apothecary Antoine Amedie Peychaud using French brandy and his special bitters in 1838, the sazerac quickly grew in popularity, and by 1850 was the country’s first branded cocktail.
 The recipe has gone through a few changes over the years, and today includes sugar, rye whiskey, Herbsaint, and Peychaud’s Bitters.
 Try Arnaud’s French 75 for this original.

 Hurricane.
 You will want to visit Pat O’Brien’s on Bourbon Street for this original New Orleans mixed drink.
-Pat O’s is the home of the Hurricane, and offers a variety of atmospheres with their main bar, piano bar, patio bar, and courtyard restaurant.
-The Hurricane, named for the hurricane lamp shaped glass it is served in, was born during World War II when whiskey supplies were limited.
-This sweet and fruity rum drink packs a punch worthy of it’s name.
+Pat O’s is the home of the Hurricane and offers a variety of atmospheres with their main bar, piano bar, patio bar, and a courtyard restaurant.
+The Hurricane, named for the hurricane lamp-shaped glass it is served in, was born during World War II when whiskey supplies were limited.
+This sweet and fruity rum drink packs a punch worthy of its name.
 Take home a bottle of Pat O’Brien’s hurricane mix and a signature souvenir glass.

 Ramos Gin Fizz.
 Favored drink of Louisiana’s most infamous governor, the Ramos Gin Fizz, was invented by Henry Ramos in his Gravier Street bar in 1888.
 The orange flower water and egg white make the Ramos a truly unique gin fizz.
 Legend has it that during Carnival 1915, Ramos’s Imperial Cabinet Saloon employed 32 bartenders hired specifically to mix this famous drink.
 This frothy fizz requires 12 minutes of mixing time, and is well worth the wait.
 Enjoy your Ramos Gin Fizz in the same place Huey Long enjoyed this favorite, The Sazerac Bar in the Roosevelt Hotel.